 Once it started to get warmer outside, I finally discovered yet another major issue with the 74.
 The entire inside of the fuel tank was basically rust scale, and that had finally clogged up the entire fuel lines and there was no fuel getting to the carb.

-Removing the fuel tank to try and really inspect it resulted in the discovery of more surface rust as well as several areas of cancerous rust under the tank.
+Removing the fuel tank to try and really inspect it resulted in the discovery of more surface rust as well as some other issues along the strut sides.

 By April I knew that this car had far too many issues than I wanted to deal with at my skill level.